mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2023.md

 </table>

+### Justification

+The certified content of the patient portal should be accessible to all users regardless of abilities or impairments as outlined in the Web Content Accessibility Guidelines (WCAG) 2.0.

 ### Test Methodology

 MIE will conduct monthly third-party production accessibility scanning as well as automated nightly internal accessibility scanning of a test system in a production environment.

-### Results
+### Expected Outcome(s)

-The internal accessibility scanning of a pre-production test system identified 0 urgent and 0 secondary non-conformance issues in 98.76% of nightly and ad-hoc scans.
-In the remaining 1.24% of scans only secondary issues were uncovered all of which were eliminated prior to code changes reaching production systems.
-Production accessibility scanning identified 0 urgent and 0 secondary non-conformance issues for the entire quarter.
+It is expected that no urgent non-conformance issues will be identified and that the number of secondary issues will be minimal.
+Any non-conformance that reaches a production system will be tracked and reported.

-### Discussion
+### Care Setting(s)

-As expected no urgent non-conformance issues were identified in either live production or pre-production test systems.
-In the rare occurrence that a secondary non-conformance issue was identified in testing, it was addressed and eliminated prior to reaching live production systems.
+Primary care, specialties, pediatrics, small, large

 # Schedule of Key Milestones